 Annual Incentive.
 We may pay annual cash bonuses in any year to reward significant corporate accomplishments and individual initiatives which contributed to the attainment of targeted goals relating to product sales, product margins, return on capital employed, earnings per share and stockholder return.
-If the compensation committee determines that corporate results are such that a bonus program is warranted, then each executive's accomplishments are assessed as to their impact on corporate results.
-The chief executive officer consults with compensation committee members to review corporate results, the individual executive's contributions and his recommendations as to annual incentive payments.
+If the Compensation Committee determines that corporate results are such that a bonus program is warranted, then each executive's accomplishments are assessed as to their impact on corporate results.
+The chief executive officer consults with Compensation Committee members to review corporate results, the individual executive's contributions and his recommendations as to annual incentive payments.

 Long-Term Incentives.
-The 1994 Plan and the 1993 Plan were approved by stockholders for the purpose of promoting the interests of our stockholders by: (1) attracting and retaining executives and other key employees of outstanding ability; (2) strengthening our capability to develop, maintain and direct a competent management team; (3) motivating executives and other key employees, by means of performance-related incentives, to achieve longer-range performance goals;

-(4) providing incentive compensation opportunities which are competitive with those of other comparably situated corporations; and (5) enabling such employees to participate in our long-term growth and financial success.
+The 2002 Plan and 1994 Plan were approved by stockholders for the purpose of promoting the interests of our stockholders by: (1) attracting and retaining executives and other key employees of outstanding ability; (2) strengthening our capability to develop, maintain and direct a competent management team; (3) motivating executives and other key employees, by means of performance-related incentives, to achieve longer-range performance goals; (4) providing incentive compensation opportunities which are competitive with those of other comparably situated corporations; and (5) enabling such employees to participate in our long-term growth and financial success.

 Chief Executive Officer Compensation.
-The compensation committee is responsible for determining the appropriate compensation for our chief executive officer based on a variety of criteria, including our performance and the chief executive officer's performance, the compensation of the chief executive officers of comparable companies and other market factors.
-In fiscal 2000, the compensation committee worked with Mr. Simon in the preparation of his employment agreement described above, then recommended the adoption of the employment agreement to our board of directors, which adopted it unanimously.
+The Compensation Committee is responsible for determining the appropriate compensation for our chief executive officer based on a variety of criteria, including our performance and the chief executive officer's performance, the compensation of the chief executive officers of comparable companies and other market factors.
+In fiscal 2003, the Compensation Committee worked with Mr. Simon in the preparation of his employment agreement described above under the heading "Executive Compensation-Employment Agreements," then recommended the adoption of the employment agreement to our Board of Directors, which adopted it unanimously.